Friday, May 9, 2025

 At the end of the day, if you believe in yourself and your talents, give yourself the benefit of the doubt, and invest in good legal representation - all the successful producers do.
 Your lawyer can "translate" the deal and explain its terms to you, and then help negotiate more favorable terms for you as appropriate.
 My advice: never sign anything - other than an autograph - without having your entertainment lawyer review it first.

-Wallace Collins is an entertainment and intellectual property lawyer.
-He was a recording artist for Epic Records before graduating Fordham Law School.
-Tel: (212) 661-3656; www.wallacecollins.com
+Wallace Collins is an entertainment lawyer and intellectual property attorney based in New York with over 35 years’ experience in music, film, television and emerging technology, and he handles many current digital media matters including issues that arise with AI.
+He was a songwriter and recording artist for Epic Records before receiving his law degree from Fordham Law School.
+Tel: (212) 661-3656; Website: http://www.wallacecollins.com

 Saturday, January 25, 2025